Get 80% off your plan for your first 3 months*

 Employee payroll responsibilities include providing required tax information and verifying their pay is accurate.
 Your employees need to:

-- Complete tax forms: Fill out a W-4 and any state tax forms before starting work.
-This information determines how much tax to withhold.
+• Complete tax forms: fill out a W-4 and any state tax forms before starting work, which determines how much tax to withhold

 Simplify payroll with Xero